Department of Elementary and Secondary Education Logo

 Supporting New Educators on Emergency or Provisional Licenses

-• In the 2022-23 school year, your school/district may employ novice educators who did not have traditional preparation experiences, including educators with emergency licenses and those who completed student teaching in a remote or hybrid setting.
+• In the 2023-24 school year, your school/district may be employing novice educators who did not have traditional preparation experiences, including educators with emergency licenses.
 As you identify and elevate the unique strengths and experiences that these educators bring to your school/district, consider additional supports they may need to be successful in their new role.
 This may include guidance for developing routines for an in-person classroom, opportunities to observe experienced educators teaching full-sized classrooms, and mentorship (see Best Practices below).

 • Consider holding listening sessions or gathering targeted feedback from new and novice teachers working in your school or district.
 What helped them feel supported, and what do they need now to continue their growth and development?

-• DESE has launched pilots for alternative assessments for the Communication and Literacy Skills and several Subject Matter Knowledge MTELs.
+• In addition to robust induction and mentoring supports, make sure these educators have the support and guidance needed to navigate the licensure process so they can successfully convert to a provisional or initial license.
+Additional information for emergency licensed educators.
+DESE has also launched pilots for alternative assessments for the Communication and Literacy Skills and several Subject Matter Knowledge MTELs.
 Stemming from the Commissioner's push to examine licensure practices and diversify the MA educator workforce, these pilots are intended to identify alternative mechanisms for assessing knowledge and skills and be responsive to feedback from the field while continuing to maintain a high bar for all educators.

 Flexible Staffing Models

-• Now is the time to reimagine and embrace flexibly-designed staffing structures that leverage experienced teachers’ skills and competencies, provide targeted supports and resources to new and novice teachers, and do so in explicit service of meeting student learning needs.
+• As staffing needs continue to fluctuate and ESSER funds start to expire, now is the time to reimagine and embrace flexibly-designed staffing structures that leverage experienced teachers' skills and competencies, provide targeted supports and resources to new and novice teachers, and do so in explicit service of meeting student learning needs.
 Consider working with your local union partner to explore:

 • Mentor Teachers who oversee and facilitate collaboration and instruction for other educators